Tyler Stephenson Player Props: Reds vs. Cubs

 Tyler Stephenson At The Plate

-- Stephenson is batting .247 with eight doubles, two home runs and 20 walks.
+- Stephenson has nine doubles, two home runs and 20 walks while batting .257.

-- In 68.1% of his 47 games this season, Stephenson has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Stephenson has reached base via a hit in 33 games this season (of 48 played), and had multiple hits in 11 of those games.

-- He has hit a home run in two of 47 games played this season, and in 1% of his plate appearances.
+- He has hit a long ball in two of 48 games played this year, and in 1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.